-For example, as family visas state directly on the document;“NO RECOURSE TO PUBLIC FUNDS” (though I personally never have and never would never seek them anyway).
+For example, as Family Leave to Remain visas state directly on the document;“NO RECOURSE TO PUBLIC FUNDS” (though I personally never have in my life and never would never seek them anyway).

 Again, we went through this as well with my wife’s processing in the US and although the forms and protocols are different, the policies share similarities, so unless fraud is being committed (and I believe that most people who undertake such a massive upheaval, are trying hard to build new lives and be productive contributors to society), the majority of crimes to be most watchful of are those of misinformation and ignorance.